webprog25/finalproject-Steiner-David/README.txt

 - **Responsive Dashboard**
   A centered grid of plant cards (1–3 columns depending on viewport).

+- **Responsive Design**
+  Includes `@media` breakpoints and a mobile-friendly viewport meta tag for phone/tablet layouts.

 - **Color‐Coded Status**
   Badges are green/yellow/red based on how close you are to the next watering date.